July 12, 2014

 The guide also mentioned that Japanese tourists got an entirely different tour on Corregidor, one in which they end up mostly discussing Hiroshima and Nagasaki.
 It got me to thinking about how awkward and apologetic I’d be if I were sitting with domestic tourists at the nuclear bomb sites.
 I found a book- by a Japanese author but written or translated in English- about Hiroshima in the library of Shinagawa Gakuen last year, and I felt so terrible reading it that I had to hide in the aisles and cry on the floor.
 It reinforced a fierce belief to never judge a people by its government.

 And the government of World War-era Japan was just filled with despicable jerks who perpetrated and encouraged what should be inhuman behavior.
-The guide was just telling us about some of the “comfort women” forced into servility when a bunch of macaques crossed the road, which I frankly kind of needed as distraction.
+The guide was just telling us about some of the “comfort women” forced into servility when a bunch of macaques interrupted by crossing the road, which I frankly kind of needed as distraction.

 You should note, though, that the original Japanese plan had the Philippines conquered in 50 days, after which the Nippon military would move on to Hawaii and Australia.
 The American and Filipino troops held them off for almost five months, though, destroying the plan and potentially saving our sorry buns from a world of suffering and hurt.